faisal1729/postmortem-cooling-surrogate/README.md

 `src/chapter5/`

-Chapter 5 turns to a real forensic dataset of 80 cases from Berlin Charité in which rectal temperature, ambient temperature, and case-level covariates — corrected body mass $m_c$, height $h$, ambient temperature $T_a$, and (for a subset) rectal probe insertion depth $d$ — are recorded alongside a verified PMI.
+Chapter 5 turns to a real forensic dataset of 80 cases from an institute of forensic medicine in which rectal temperature, ambient temperature, and case-level covariates — corrected body mass $m_c$, height $h$, ambient temperature $T_a$, and (for a subset) rectal probe insertion depth $d$ — are recorded alongside a verified PMI.
 The chapter is not an attempt to deploy the simulation-trained surrogate on casework; the inputs available in the field are case covariates, not the physical parameters that drive the FE solver, so the question has to be posed differently.

 The chapter pursues a twofold question.
 First, whether the Marshall–Hoare parameters $(A, B)$ are identifiable from the baseline body covariates $(m_c, h, T_a)$.
 Second, whether augmenting this baseline with the rectal probe insertion depth $d$ meaningfully improves that identifiability.
 The two questions are addressed in sequence, and the answers turn out to differ between the two parameters.